Travel Nurse Salary Trends for 2026

 Experienced$130,010

-How much do travel nurses make in Columbia?
+How much do travel nurses make in the District of Columbia?

 Experience LevelAnnual Salary